bretmullinix/openshift-idm-cluster-on-aws/readme.md

 ## Prerequisites

 A working knowledge of Ansible.
-You can learn about Ansible by reading the this [repo](https://github.com/bretmullinix/ansible-for-beginners).
+You can learn about Ansible by reading this [repo](https://github.com/bretmullinix/ansible-for-beginners).

 A working knowledge of Ansible Molecule.
-You can learn about Ansible Molecule by reading ths [repo](https://github.com/bretmullinix/ansible-molecule-for-beginners).
+You can learn about Ansible Molecule by reading this [repo](https://github.com/bretmullinix/ansible-molecule-for-beginners).

 A working knowledge of Docker.